SoplosLinux/kernelinstall/README.md

 This is a powerful tool that fetches the latest stable kernel release from [kernel.org](https://kernel.org), configures it, compiles and installs it.

 **New features:**
- * 🎉 **GUI Interface** with Python/GTK3 - Modern graphical interface with real-time progress
+ * 🎉 **GUI Interface** with Python/GTK3 - Modern graphical interface with real-time progress bar (shows real progress, not just animation)
- * 🎉 **Multi-Distribution Support** - Works on Debian, Ubuntu, Mint, Arch, Manjaro, Fedora, RHEL and more
+ * 🎉 **Multi-Distribution Support** - Works on Debian, Ubuntu, Mint, Arch, Manjaro, Fedora, RHEL, Soplos and more
- * 🎉 **Automatic Package Manager Detection** - Automatically uses apt, pacman, dnf, zypper or emerge
+ * 🎉 **Automatic Package Manager Detection** - Uses apt, pacman, dnf, zypper or emerge as needed
  * 🎉 **Dracut Support** - Full support for dracut initramfs systems (Soplos, Arch, Fedora)
  * 🎉 **Automatic initramfs detection** - Detects and uses dracut, initramfs-tools, or mkinitcpio
  * 🎉 **Interactive Compilation** - Choose between CLI and GUI mode after compilation
- * 🎉 **Process Control** - Cancel button in GUI properly terminates installation
+ * 🎉 **Process Control** - Cancel button in GUI safely terminates the entire installation process group (no orphaned processes)
+ * 🎉 **Dependency Robustness** - On Soplos, dependencies are always reinstalled to avoid missing headers
- * 🎉 **Multi-language** - Full internationalization support (English and Spanish)
+ * 🎉 **Internationalization** - Full i18n support (English and Spanish)
+ * 🎉 **Security** - All process management and signals in the GUI are handled safely (no direct os.kill, only process groups)
+ * 🎉 **Modular Architecture** - Each distribution has its own header and logic, easy to extend

 ## Testing

+### Technical improvements (2025):
+- Modular C code: each distro in its own header (see `distro/`)
+- GUI progress bar now shows real progress (not just animation)
+- GUI cancel button kills the full process group (safe, no zombies)
+- All code and comments in English, only translations in .po/.mo
+- Compile script for Soplos/apt now uses `--reinstall` to avoid missing headers
+- Internationalization: 100% English/Spanish, easy to add more
+- Security: no unsafe signal handling, no orphaned processes

 This installer has been tested on multiple distributions.
-If you test it on Ubuntu, Mint, Elementary or other distributions, please create an issue with your results to help improve compatibility.
+If you test it on Ubuntu, Mint, Elementary, Soplos or other distributions, please create an issue with your results to help improve compatibility.

 Thanks!